PSIHR/vapebacken45/replit.md

 ## Recent Changes

+- **2025-11-02**: Migrated from SQLite to PostgreSQL (Replit/Neon)
+  - Installed asyncpg driver for PostgreSQL async operations
+  - Updated database/db.py to automatically use DATABASE_URL from Replit environment
+  - Modified alembic/env.py to support PostgreSQL migrations with proper SSL handling
+  - Converted SSL parameters from sslmode=require to asyncpg-compatible format
+  - Created all tables in PostgreSQL and applied migration stamps
+  - **Benefits**: Production database separation, rollback support, better scalability
+  - Fallback to SQLite for local development when DATABASE_URL not set
 - **2025-11-02**: Fixed bot conflict in development environment
   - Changed default START_BOT value from "true" to "false" to prevent bot from auto-starting in development
   - Eliminates TelegramConflictError when production bot is running